flintlib/arb/doc/source/fmpcb.rst

     Sets *z* to the product of *x* and *y*.
 If at least one part of *x* or *y* is zero, the operations is reduced to two real multiplications.

+.. function:: void fmpcb_mul_alt(fmpcb_t z, const fmpcb_t x, const fmpcb_t y, long prec)

+    Sets *z* to the product of *x* and *y*.
+If at least one part of *x* or *y* is zero, the operations is reduced to two real multiplications.
     Otherwise, letting `x = a + bi`, `y = c + di`, `z = e + fi`, we use
     the formula `e = ac - bd`, `f = (a+b)(c+d) - ac - bd`,
     which requires three real multiplications instead of four.

+    The drawback of this algorithm is that the numerical stability is much worse than for the default algorithm.
+In particular, if one operand has a large error and the other a small error, the output error will be about twice that of the large input error, rather than about the same.

 .. function:: void fmpcb_addmul(fmpcb_t z, const fmpcb_t x, const fmpcb_t y, long prec)